A Transfer Matrix for the Input Impedance of weakly tapered Cones as of Wind Instruments

 \section{Discussion}

 The reorganization of Nederveen's admittance formula following the notation of standard transfer matrices can conveniently be compared to the literature.
 The contribution of visco-thermal losses is scaled by a dimensionless number which relates the corresponding boundary layer thickness to a characteristic length.
-The characteristic length in a duct is the quotient of area and perimeter~\cite{Pierce1989}, the hydraulic radius.
-The radius change in a cone motivates the definition for an effective radius $r_{\mathrm{eff}}$, which captures the entire losses within the cone in a single value.
-Several definitions have been suggested in the past: The simplest approximation is based on the arithmetic mean $r_{\mathrm{eff}} = (r_2+r_1)/2$.
+The characteristic length in a duct is the quotient of area and perimeter~\cite{Pierce2019}-- the hydraulic radius.
+The radius change in a cone motivates the definition of an effective radius $r_{\mathrm{eff}}$, which captures the entire losses within the cone in a single value.
+It is an ansatz to avoid the solution of the underlying equations, recently elaborated by Thibault~\emph{et al.}~\cite{Thibault2023}, that requires numerical iterative methods.\\ Several definitions for an effective radius have been suggested in the past: The simplest approximation is based on the arithmetic mean $r_{\mathrm{eff}} = (r_2+r_1)/2$.
 Another option is to use the radius of a cylinder with the same volume-to-surface ratio as the cone, resulting in $r_{\mathrm{eff}}=(r_2^3-r_1^3)/(3r_1(r_2+r_1))$, which is similar to an empirically useful value~\cite{Chabassier2019} $r_{\mathrm{eff}}= (2\,r_1+r_2)/3$.
-A different approach is to calculate an averaged propagation constant for the cone as the integral mean of the local propagation constant~\cite{Walstijn2002, Kulik2007} from cylinder theory
+A different approach is to calculate an averaged propagation constant for the cone as the integral mean of the local propagation constant from cylinder theory~\cite{Kulik2007, Walstijn2002}, as